With Dr. Ann Ozsivadijan and Dr. Marianna Murin

-Dr. Ann Ozsivadjian is the Principal Clinical Psychologist at Evelina London Children’s Hospital, Guy’s and Thomas’ NHS Foundation Trust.
+Dr. Ann Ozsivadjian is an Independent Practitioner and Honorary Researcher at King's College London.
 She is a leading expert in the assessment and treatment of mental health difficulties in ASD, in understanding cognitive pathways to anxiety in ASD, and also working with girls and women on the autism spectrum.

 Dr. Marianna Murin is a Chartered Clinical Psychologist and Senior Clinical Tutor at the Anna Freud Centre and University College London.
 For over twenty years, she has dedicated her work to promoting the psychological well-being of people on the Autism Spectrum and improving understanding of ASD as an international trainer in diagnostics of ASD, lecturer, writer and therapist.

 This podcast is brought to you by The Association for Child and Adolescent Mental Health, ACAMH for short.
 You can find more podcasts and other resources on our website, www.ACAMH.org and follow us on social media by searching ACAMH.

 Interviewer: Hello.
 I’m Jo Carlowe, a freelance journalist with a specialism in psychology.

 Welcome to the latest instalment of ‘Autism, A Parent’s Guide’.
 This podcast series focuses on autism spectrum disorder and is designed to help families and carers.
 It is produced by the mental health charity The Association for Child and Adolescent Mental Health, ACAMH for short, in partnership with Clinical Partners.
 Search for Clinical Partners, Autism or visit www.clinical-partners.co.uk.